Gaole-Hio/Extract-clinicaltrial/README.md

 ## Overview

-**Extract-clinicaltrial** is a collection of Jupyter notebooks designed to scrape, process, and analyze clinical trial data from [clinicaltrials.gov](https://clinicaltrials.gov/).
-This repository focuses on extracting information specific to Phase 1 and Phase 3 trials and filtering interventions post-Phase 3.
+**Extract-clinicaltrial** is a program designed to scrape, process, and analyze clinical trial data from [clinicaltrials.gov](https://clinicaltrials.gov/).
+This repository focuses on extracting information specific to Phase 1 and Phase 3 trials.
 The notebooks provide a structured approach to data extraction and manipulation, suitable for researchers, data scientists, and professionals in the pharmaceutical and biotechnology industries.

 ## Contents